-RECOMMENDAT TIONS (4 TH EDITION) COMPLY EXPLANATION The Company discloses this information in its Annual Report.
+RECO MMEND OATIONS (4 TH EDITION) COMPLY EXPLANATION The Company discloses this information in its Annual Report.
 Currently the Board identifies and manages the following as material economic, environmental, and social sustainability risks: Listed entities have economic risks with regard to the capital markets, and this impacts that Company's ability to raise funds for project development and working capital requirements.
 The Company constantly monitors its cash reserves and the state of the capital markets.
 The Company's activities meet Environmental regulations around its Information Technology ("IT") endeavours.
 This is managed via utilising reputable contractors, providers and staff in relevant jurisdictions.
 The company operates in a comparable manner to other junior IT companies listed on the ASX.
 The Company has not formally identified any social sustainability risks at this stage.
-Principle 8: Rem unerate fairly and responsibly Γ Recommendation The Board of a listed NO The Company did not have a Remuneration Committee for the past financial year as the Board did not consider the Company (a) have a rem (i) h w (ii) is and disclos (iii) th (iv) th (v) as n th nuneration committee which: as at least three members, a majority of whom are independent Directors; and a chaired by an independent Director, se: ne charter of the committee; ne members of the committee; and s at the end of each reporting period, the umber of times the committee met nroughout the period and the individual ttendances of the members at those meetings; would benefit from its establishment, and does not currently have one.
-In accordance with the Company's Board Charter, the Board carries out the duties that would ordinarily be carried out by the Remuneration Committee under the Remuneration Committee Charter including the following processes to set the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive: the Board devotes time on an annual basis to assess the level and composition of remuneration for Directors and senior executives;
+Princ iple 8: R emunerate fairly and responsibly Reco mmendat tion 8.1 The Company did not have a Remuneration Committee for the sted entity should: NO past financial year as the Board did not consider the Company would benefit from its establishment, and does not currently (a) remuneration committee which: have one.
+In accordance with the Company's Board Charter, the (i) has at least three members, a majority of whom are independent Directors; and Board carries out the duties that would ordinarily be carried out by the Remuneration Committee under the Remuneration (ii) is chaired by an independent Director, Committee Charter including the following processes to set the and disclose: level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate (iii) the charter of the committee; et al and not excessive: (iv) the members of the committee; and the Board devotes time on an annual basis to assess the (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or level and composition of remuneration for Directors at senior executives;

-RECO MMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive. (i) the Board sets appropriate remuneration levels and incentive policies for employees including setting policies for senior officers' remuneration, setting the terms and conditions for the Managing Director and Senior Executives, reviewing the Company's incentive schemes and superannuation arrangements, reviewing the remuneration of both executive and non-executive directors. (ii) The board policy is to remunerate Directors at market rates for time, commitment, and responsibilities.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive. (i) the Board sets appropriate remuneration levels and incentive policies for employees including setting policies for senior officers' remuneration, setting the terms and conditions for the Managing Director and Senior Executives, reviewing the Company's incentive schemes and superannuation arrangements, reviewing the remuneration of both executive and non-executive directors. (ii) The board policy is to remunerate Directors at market rates for time, commitment, and responsibilities.
 The Board determines payments to the Directors and reviews their remuneration annually, based on market practice, duties, and accountability.
 Independent external advice is sought when required.
 Fees for Non-Executive Directors are not linked to the performance of the Consolidated entity.
-However, to align Directors' interests with shareholders' interests, the Directors are encouraged to hold shares in the Company. (iii) The Company's aim is to remunerate at a level that will attract and retain high-calibre directors and employees.
+However, to align Directors' interests with shareholders' interests, the Directors are encouraged to hold shares in the Company. (iii)The Company's aim is to remunerate at a level that will attract and retain high-calibre directors and employees.
 Company officers and Directors are remunerated to a level consistent with the size of the Company. (iv) The Board believes that it has implemented suitable practices and procedures that are appropriate for an organisation of this size and maturity. (v) In accordance with best practice corporate governance, the structure of Non-Executive Director and Executive compensation is separate and distinct.